 The MCA and its curatorium got what I said I was going to deliver.
 All of them were familiar with the piece I was submitting.
 Further, later in my teaching career, when I worked alongside many of the most virulent critics of the essay, not one of them ever approached me directly to discuss differences in viewpoint or to clarify what it was I actually thought.

 So in relation to the claims of Hammonds and of Brown regarding critical dialogue emerging out of HEADLANDS I never experienced any.
 No interaction whatsoever.
 What I do recall are the four occasions, over the last 25 years, where forced intervention was required.
 In 1994, with legal assistance, I took Radio New Zealand to the Broadcasting Tribunal and successfully secured an apology for their misquoting my essay and misrepresenting my views (as they related to my HEADLANDS essay on 15 July 1993) to the public.
 In 2005 I successfully petitioned the Editor of the New Zealand Listener to acknowledge my response to misquotation of ‘Maori at the Centre’ by their arts reviewer Andrew Paul Wood in a September issue.
 This reportage by both broadcaster and arts columnist suggested neither, at that stage, had actually read and therefore seriously considered the original document.
 They were referencing or placating others.
-In late 2016 I made the private demands of an Elam School of Arts PhD student Charlotte Andrew, seeking immediate views on Walters, Schoon and appropriation through Messenger, public on Facebook.
+In late 2016 I made the private demands of an Elam School of Fine Arts PhD student Charlotte Andrew, seeking immediate views on Walters, Schoon and appropriation through Messenger, public on Facebook.
 In 2017, in an earlier post (‘Future Flowerings’, MaC II), I offered a long overdue rebuttal to academic Wystan Curnow’s ‘Sewing up the Space in Between’ which had involved derogatory personal criticism of me and very little serious engagement with ‘Maori at the Centre: on the Margins.’
 I didn’t have to go looking for the essay (republished by academic Christina Barton and curator Robert Leonard).
 The intervention came as a result of Leonard gifting me a copy of Curnow’s book while I was working with the City Gallery promoting my own publication MAORI ART in 2016.

 Curnow is not alone.
 For the last 25 years various critics have claimed to refute arguments raised in my essay.
 Despite extreme verbosity at times – a book, a folly, on one occasion, nearly all suffer the same problems raised in the 1993, 2005, 2016 and in the 2017 interventions.
 People simply don’t read and respectfully engage with the argument offered in the essay.
 Rather, attacking the author, not the text, appears primary.
 This punitive response appeases some in New Zealand art circles but it perpetually keeps the wider public in the dark regarding my actual, rather than my purported, views.